-With the paradigm shift in the dietary patterns these days, we often find dieticians and nutrition experts suggesting to include fiber in our diet.
-Buzzwords like whole grains, beans, fruits, and vegetables rule the health pages of the newspapers and magazines.
+Fiber Diet With the paradigm shift in dietary patterns these days, we often find dieticians and nutrition experts suggesting including fiber in our diet.
+Buzzwords like whole grains, beans, fruits, and vegetables rule the health pages of newspapers and magazines.
 Many of us are aware that these are the sources from which we can have fiber, but why is fiber good for you?
 What benefits does it have for your body?
 Does it actually help keep some diseases away?

-Fiber, also known as roughage or bulk, are sugars and starches from plants.
-Unlike protein and fat, your body does not digest and absorb fiber; instead it passes through the body undigested.
+Fibers, also known as roughage or bulk, are sugars and starches from plants.
+Unlike protein and fat, your body does not digest and absorb fiber; instead, it passes through the body undigested.
 Fruits, vegetables, whole grain cereals, and legumes, such as peas and beans, are excellent sources of fiber.

 Both types of fiber are beneficial to the body and most plant foods contain a mixture of both types.